 All attendance records are documented using SIMs software, which is supported by the Local Authority.
 Attendance registers are legal documents and these must be kept secure and preserved for a period of three years after the date they were last used.

-Once the doors are closed at 8.55am the only way to get into school is via the school office.
+The classroom doors will close promptly, the only way to get into school is via the school office.
 Records are kept of those pupils who are late, this is documented on the electronic register for each pupil (Attendance code L).
 Any child who arrives for school after the 'late' period will be marked as having an unauthorised absence for the morning.
 (Attendance code U).

-Children who have attended a dentist or doctor’s appointment and subsequently come to school later than 9.05am will have the absence recorded as a medical absence (Attendance code M).
+Children who have attended a dentist or doctor’s appointment and subsequently come to school late will have the absence recorded as a medical absence (Attendance code M).
 An appointment card must be shown to validate this.
 We encourage all dentist and doctor appointments to be taken outside of the school day where possible.

 Children who are persistently late miss a significant amount of learning, often the most important aspect, as the beginning of the day is where the teacher explains the learning and what each child is expected to achieve.